Hoppa till huvudinnehåll

 Some medicines are not suitable for people with certain conditions.
 Before taking ibuprofen it is important that your doctor knows:

-• If you have ever had a stomach or duodenal ulcer, or if you have an inflammatory bowel disorder such as Crohns sjukdom or ulcerös kolit.
+• If you have ever had a stomach or duodenal ulcer, or if you have an inflammatory bowel disorder such as Crohns sjukdom eller ulcerös kolit.

 • If you have astma or any other allergic disorder.